Business Incentives & Resources

 • The Facade Improvement Program grants businesses in and near the downtown area up to $15,000 to assist with exterior design upgrades.
 Please note: businesses must apply and receive a Commitment Letter from the City prior to starting construction in order to be eligible.

 • Live Entertainment Fee Waiver: The City has received federal American Rescue Plan Act Coronavirus State and Local Fiscal Recovery Funds (CSLFRF) to respond to the COVID-19 Public Health Emergency and its negative economic impacts.
 As a part of this program, the City is offering to waive the Live Entertainment permit fees for qualified businesses.
 This one-time waiver covers the permit fees for the period through December 31, 2024.
-To receive this fee waiver, a complete Live Entertainment Permit Package including a list of all employees and a proof of their Responsible Beverage Service training needs to be submitted to Sara Trench at email
+To receive this fee waiver, a complete Live Entertainment Permit Package including a list of all employees and a proof of their Responsible Beverage Service training needs to be submitted to London Adams at email

 State Incentives